WhatsApp + JavaScript/TypeScript

 It's free!

-WAHA Plus version have no licence expiration!
+WAHA Plus version has no license expiration!

 Servers